openstack/ironic-specs/specs/approved/merge-inspector.rst

 Inventory
   In the broad sense - synonym to inspection data.
-In the narrower sense - hardward inventory_ as defined by IPA and returned by its hardware managers.
+In the narrower sense - hardware inventory_ as defined by IPA and returned by its hardware managers.

 Inspection collectors
   IPA plugin responsible for collecting inspection data on the ramdisk side.